 Address: Chuo-ku Shinsaibashisuji 2-5-15

-Even without its amazing location a stone’s throw from the Dotonbori area, Cross Hotel Osaka would be worth mentioning as one of the top choices for where to stay in Osaka.
-A colourful post-modern façade invites you into a delightfully contemporary space with hip style lurking around every corner.
+Even without its amazing location close to the Dotonbori area, Cross Hotel Osaka would find itself among the city’s top hotels.
+A colourful post-modern façade invites you into a delightfully contemporary space.
+In this chill hotel, hip style lurks around every corner.

 The spacious and well-appointed rooms are only part of what gives Cross Hotel Osaka its strong appeal.
-On-site hangouts oozing with cool keep guests entertained into the night, especially the trendy 3rd-floor Bar Seagull and Shinsaibashi Lime, one of Japan’s largest “aquarium” restaurants.
+The on-site hangouts ooze with cool and keep guests entertained into the night.
+Settle in at the trendy 3rd-floor Bar Seagull or Shinsaibashi Lime, one of Japan’s largest “aquarium” restaurants.

 For off-site fun, you’re also spoiled for choice.
-The central Minami location places both neon-splattered, food-crazy Dotonbori and the youthful America-mura within minutes.
-Unstoppable shoppers will likewise relish the chance to go broke along Mido-suji or Shinsaibashi-suji Shopping Street right outside the door.
+The central Minami location is fantastic.
+Both neon-splattered, food-crazy Dotonbori and the youthful America-mura are accessible within minutes.
+Unstoppable shoppers will likewise relish the shopping opportunities.
+When your yen is burning a hole in your pocket, go for broke along Mido-suji or Shinsaibashi-suji Shopping Street.
+They’re almost right outside the door.

 Mitsui Garden Hotel Osaka Premier